Editor’s note: This post was updated on July 13, 2022.

 Some questions to ask are:

 - “What is your uptime?”

 - “How many outages have you had over the last couple of years?”

 - “How long were those outages?”

-As a client entrusting a cloud provider to host your organization’s applications and data inside of its service, that’s definitely part of the agreement you go through in understanding what your commitment is and what the guarantees to ensure their disaster recovery lines up with that your objectives are for the most critical applications for your business.
+As a client entrusting a cloud provider to host your organization’s applications and data inside of its service, that’s definitely part of the agreement you go through in understanding what your commitment is and what the guarantees are to ensure their disaster recovery lines up with your objectives for the most critical applications for your business.

 The cloud offers plenty of elasticity and can account for many more disasters than on-premises protection; you just have to make sure your most business-critical applications will be safe with whichever cloud service you choose.
 If you want to create your own disaster recovery plan, however…

 What to Consider When Building a Disaster Recovery Plan

 To create a successful disaster recovery plan, the first step is to understand your company and what your mission-critical applications are.
 Ask yourself: What’s your core business?
 What do you need for daily operations?
 What’re those core applications that you absolutely must have for your business to run properly?